losizm/scamper/README.md

 ## HTTP Client
 **Scamper** provides a client for sending requests and handling the responses.

-In this next example, an `HttpRequest` is sent, and a `ResponseFilter` stack is employed to handle the `HttpResponse`.
+In the following example, an `HttpRequest` is sent, and the `HttpResponse` handler prints a message in accordance to the response status.

 ```scala
 import scamper.HttpClient